dwarmstrong/homebin/README.md

 # homebin

 Collection of working scripts and experiments in my `$HOME/bin`.
-See [HOME slash bin](https://www.circuidipity.com/homebin/) for details.

 #### AUTHOR